doh43/RFID-attendance-tracker/README.md

 # Populating Database for Testing

-Paste the `create_database.sql` script found inside the `./sql` directory inside your MySQL database to populate it with placeholder data.
+Please execute the `create_database.sql` script located in the `./sql` directory within your MySQL database to populate it with sample data.